 Last Updated on

 Evaluating a single-unit restaurant across all its functional areas (from menu to store design to marketing strategy) is quite involved, but the level of complexity multiplies as the number of locations increases and geographical spread widens.
 Our restaurant due diligence work has focused on middle-market institutional investors and chains with units spanning multiple continents and, in most cases, several different brands spanning categories, cuisines, countries, and operating models.
-The questions that need to be worked through for these multi-unit, multi-region, multi-concept companies are complicated, and require a considerable amount more calculus than the diligence undertaken by those with just one unit, of course.
+The questions that need to be worked through for these multi-unit, multi-region, multi-concept companies are complicated and require a considerable amount of calculus.